simolus3/tinano/tinano/README.md

 won't be able to use variables for everything, see [this](https://www.quora.com/What-are-the-limitations-of-PDO-prepared-statements-Can-I-define-the-table-and-row-as-arguments) for some examples where you can't.

+Your variables will be converted to strings before being handled by sqlite, which means that, in theory, you can use every type for your variables.
+However, only `String`, `int`, `num` and `bool` have been tested and are known to work well.

 #### Transactions
 You can get a special instance of your database by defining a method with `@withTransaction`: Whenever that method is called, the body that you defined